Bernard Kouchner

 Bernard Kouchner (born 1 November 1939) is a French politician and doctor.
 He is the co-founder of Médecins Sans Frontières (MSF) and Médecins du Monde.
-From 2007 until 2010, he was the French Minister of Foreign and European Affairs in the center-right Fillon government under president Nicolas Sarkozy, although he had been in the past a minister in socialist governments.
-In 2010, The Jerusalem Post considered Kouchner the 15th most influential Jew in the world.
+From 2007 until 2010, he was the French Minister of Foreign and European Affairs in the center-right Fillon government under president Nicolas Sarkozy, although he had been in the past a minister in socialist governments and was himself a long-term member of the Socialist Party.
+2010, The Jerusalem Post considered Kouchner the 15th most influential Jew in the world.
 Since 2015 Kouchner is workstream leader for the AMU (Agency for the Modernisation of Ukraine), where he contributes his expertise in healthcare.

 Early life

 Kouchner was born in Avignon, to a Jewish father and a Protestant mother.
 Kouchner's paternal grandparents were Russian-born Jews who escaped the pogroms by immigrating to France, but perished decades later in Auschwitz.

 Career

 Kouchner began his political career as a member of the French Communist Party (PCF), from which he was expelled in 1966 for attempting to overthrow the leadership.
 On a visit to Cuba in 1964, Kouchner spent the night fishing and drinking with Fidel Castro.
 In the protests of May 1968, he ran the medical faculty strike committee at the Sorbonne.